 When the unfinished Washington Monument was still but an eyesore on the National Mall, William Wetmore Story tried to prevent it from becoming an example of American bad taste.

 Story was the Massachusetts-born son of a famous American judge.
 He had given up a promising law career to become a sculptor in Rome.

 He visited the United States in 1877, when controversy raged over what to do with the Washington Monument.
 Story had the best solution, but it was ignored.

 How the Washington Monument came to sit on the Mall like a tree stump for 20 years is a story about changing tastes and rage against immigrants.

-Hatred of immigrants — back then, German and Irish — stopped the project in 1854 when the obelisk reached 152 feet.
+But then hatred of immigrants — back then, German and Irish — stopped the project in 1854 when the obelisk reached 152 feet.

-ungainly old chimney that…is of no earthly use to anybody else, and certainly is not in the least ornamental.
-It is just the general size and shape, and possesses about the dignity, of a sugar-mill chimney… It is an eyesore to the people.
+It is an eyesore to the people.
 It ought to be either pulled down or built up and finished.

 Congress agreed to pay to finish it in 1876, and new designs were considered.
 Some people thought the monument should be left as an obelisk.
 Mills objected, saying it would then look like a stalk of asparagus.

 William Wetmore Story

 Born in Salem, Mass., on Feb.
 12, 1819, William Westmore Story was the son of U.S. Supreme Court justice Joseph Story and his second wife, Sarah Waldo Wetmore.
 Justice Story wrote the opinion freeing kidnapped African-Americans in the Amistad case.